DavidCheung96/index_problem/imc_index_problem/readme.md

 This was made for a programming competition.
 See below for the explanation of this question.
+My algorithm would take the first stock and make it the whole index.
+Afterwards, it will look at the the current index name and see if the end or start would respectively start or end with the same letters.
+If so, then it could combine it without writing the whole new stock name.

 Problem Statement
 There are many different stocks in the world: AAPL, GOOG, TSLA.
 Stocks are tracked by various indices: DAX, ES, FTSE.